VasillenaVl/Fixers/README.md

-# Fix Buddies
+# FixBuddy

-Fix Buddies is an appointment booking website for home service professionals like plumbers, electricians, and gardeners.
+FixBuddy is an appointment booking website for home service professionals like plumbers, electricians, and gardeners.

 ## Features
 - Book appointments online